ioopl/CV/README.md

 # CV
-A sample App using MVVM Architecture, which gets remote JSON and binds to ViewController using RxSwift.
+A sample iOS App using MVVM Architecture, which gets remote JSON and binds to ViewController using RxSwift.

+It's built using latest version of Swift(5) with Xcode(10.2)

-Please run 'pod install' before running the project.
+Please run 'pod install' at the root of the project diretcory before building the project.